dimiksonkha/data-structures-python/README.md

 # Data Structures implementaion and testing using Python

 ## Introduction
-The most common data strucutres from computer science have been curated and implemented using programming langulage.
+The most common data structures from computer science have been curated and implemented using programming language.
 I have used Python as programming language.
-I have also done unit testing on implementaion of data structures
+I have also done unit testing on implementation of data structures.

 ## List of Data Structure(s)
 - Linked List